vishruth143/SpringBootAppiumUIFramework/README.md

-# Spring Boot Selenium UI Framework
+# Spring Boot Appium UI Framework

 This project is a test automation framework that combines Spring Boot with Appium, designed to provide a robust and scalable solution for web application testing on mobile/tablet devices.